Is Self-Harm Addictive?

 When someone is not taught or does not fully understand how to deal with their emotions or a traumatic experience, it can lead them to look for a coping mechanism.
 While some people turn to alcohol or drugs, others can turn to self-harm.

 Causing self-harm can cause an increase in various endorphins and neurotransmitters in the brain.
 For example, the body can release an increase in dopamine and serotonin, both neurotransmitters that regulate mood and can bring about happiness, calmness, and pleasure.
 As a result, the brain remembers self-harm behavior as a positive experience.
-This reinforces the behavior and can lead to a person continuing to cause self-harm to themself again because it made them feel better the last time they did it.
+This reinforces the behavior and can lead to a person continuing to cause self-harm to themselves again because it made them feel better the last time they did it.
 So, until the person can address their emotions and learn positive coping mechanisms, they are more likely to continue to cause self-harm.

 What Defines an Addictive Behavior?